Ferdi265/flow3r-scalar/README.md

 ## Installation

-Put all files from this repo into `/sys/apps/scalar/` on your flow3r's flash.
+Put all files from this repo into `/sys/apps/yrlf-flow3r-scalar/` on your flow3r's flash.

+After first launch, you can edit the settings file in `scalar.json` on your flow3r's flash.